zhongjie526/neo4j-spring-batch/README.md

 ```

-Throughout the exercise, we've managed to create the nodes and edges using entirely Spring Boot + Spring Batch + Spring Data Neo4j + POJOs without a single line of cipher.
+Throughout the exercise, we've managed to create the nodes and edges using entirely Spring Boot + Spring Batch + Spring Data Neo4j + POJOs without a single line of cypher.

 ### Query the graph